mchadolias/ml-zoomcamp-2025/README.md

 # 📘 ML Zoomcamp 2025 – Homework Solutions

-This repository contains my solutions, notes, and exercises from the **ML Zoomcamp 2025** by [DataTalks.Club](https://datatalks.club/).
+This repository contains my solutions from the **ML Zoomcamp 2025** by [DataTalks.Club](https://datatalks.club/).

 📅 The 2025 cohort starts on **September 15th, 2025**.
-This repo will be updated weekly as I progress through the course.
+This repo will be updated weekly as I progress through the course and will provide solutions for this years cohort.
+There, you can check the material for this [seminar](https://github.com/DataTalksClub/machine-learning-zoomcamp).

 ---